 Climate Change, Peace, and Security: Understanding Risk Through an Integrated Lens (Interactive Group Exercise)

 Conducting sound integrated analysis is an essential first step to designing programmes, policies, and strategic plans that address climate-related security risks using a gender-responsive and conflict sensitive approach.
-A new e-learning course – developed jointly by UNEP, adelphi, the Climate Security Mechanism, and UN Women – lays the foundation for understanding the interlinkages between climate change, peace, security, and social and gender-based inclusion.
+This session presented a new e-learning course – developed jointly by UNEP, adelphi, the Climate Security Mechanism, and UN Women – that lays the foundation for understanding the interlinkages between climate change, peace, security, and social and gender-based inclusion.
 It provides participants with the knowledge and practical tools to conduct integrated analysis of contexts affected by climate change and insecurity, and to design policies, plans, and programmatic interventions to prevent and manage resulting risks.

 - Molly Kellogg, Gender, Climate, and Security Advisor, United Nations Environmnent Programme